caloni/journal/content/posts/cravings-vs-impulses-what-are-you-guilty-for.md

 > Consume water or just ignore the craving will make the brain dissociate popcorn with movies.

 > Aversion therapy: When a craving arises in association with an action, choosing foods which we dislike makes the brain decode the associations.

+> “Thoughts come and go,” Hormes says.
+“You don’t have to linger on them.
+You certainly don’t have to act on them.”

+> Cravings are transient — think about a wave that rises up and levels off after some time — which is why different strategies work to ‘ride the wave’ until it’s gone.”

+> Unexpectedly, high trait chocolate cravers successfully reduced their elevated chocolate thoughts in the suppression condition.
+This lends support for the use of thought suppression as a means of regulating unwanted thoughts, cravings and imagery.

+> the Food Craving Acceptance and Awareness Questionnaire (FAAQ), the Dutch Eating Behavior Questionnaire (DEBQ), the White Bear Suppression Inventory (WBSI; a measure of thought suppression), and the reduced version of the Food Craving Questionnaire- Trait (FCQ-T-r).

+> The elaborated-intrusion theory of desire proposes that craving is a two-stage process whereby initial intrusions about a desired target are subsequently elaborated with mental imagery.

+> Guided imagery reduced chocolate-related thoughts, intrusiveness, vividness and craving intensity for chocolate cravers (Experiment 2), but not for the general sample (Experiment 1).